 Upon taking the survey you will receive a report of the 24 character strengths, beginning with your strongest.
 Short descriptions of each are provided, and it is recommended that … Read More

 Today's blog features an OSU international engineering student who has been successful in their job search.
-Xingyi Zhou is a 2016 BS Industrial Engineering graduate who now works as a sales engineer at Dell Software.
+Md Fahad is a 2017 BS Mechanical Engineering student.
+His most recent internship was at Meritor Automotive.